2pisoftware/cmfive-docs/_documentation/cmfive-tests/config-web-driver.md

 ## Configure WebDriver

-This guide assumes Codeception is installed with Selenium provisioned, see: [Installation](/documentation/cmfive_tests/installselenium).
+This guide assumes Codeception is installed with Selenium provisioned, see: [Installation](/documentation/cmfive_tests/install-selenium).

 Cmfive tests use the Codeception WebDriver module and Selenium to apply test actions.
 WebDriver support is provided by browser vendors in additional executables.
-Make sure Selenium can find the WebDriver for your intended browser: chromedriver, for Chrome, or Geckodriver for Firefox.
+Make sure Selenium can find the WebDriver for your intended browser: ChromeDriver, for Chrome, or GeckoDriver for Firefox.

 When you launch Selenium you should see a log like:
 ```log